RegionInternational. Neutral scientific reference — not offered for sale here.

 skin tanningsexual arousal (gray-market / research)

 Reference entry — not sold here.
 Melanotan II is not approved anywhere, sits in FDA Category 2 (significant safety risks), and is illegal to sell for human use in most countries.
-Unusually for this register, the marketed effect (tanning) is real — but the compound is genuinely unsafe, which is the w
+Unusually for this register, the marketed effect (tanning) is real — but the compound is genuinely unsafe, which is the whole point of the page.
+No dosing published here.

 In brief